0bMERLIN/Type-Inference-Framework/README.md

 ## Experimental (GADT-TVs):
-  solves the problem of the previous iteration, but lacks kind inference, so it sometimes lets errors pass.
+  solves the problem of the previous iteration, but lacks kind inference, so it very often lets errors pass.

 ## Planned Experimental (GADT-Kinds)